|Values are valid only on day of printing.|

 Three hemodialysis treatments are required to substantially remove gadolinium from patients with impaired renal function; peritoneal dialysis is not effective.

-Elevated gadolinium (>0.5 mcg/g creatinine) observed in a random urine specimen collected >96 hours after administration of gadolinium-containing contrast media may indicate impaired ability to eliminate gadolinium or continued exposure, suggesting either reduced renal function or exposure to anthropogenic sources.
+Elevated gadolinium (>0.7 mcg/g creatinine) observed in a random urine specimen collected more than 96 hours after administration of gadolinium-containing contrast media may indicate impaired ability to eliminate gadolinium or continued exposure, suggesting either reduced renal function or exposure to anthropogenic sources.
 Patients with reduced renal function who have been exposed to gadolinium may have an increased risk to develop nephrogenic systemic fibrosis.

-The normal value is <0.5 mcg/g creatinine; 95% of unexposed patients will have values <0.1 mcg/g creatinine.
+The normal value is less than 0.8 mcg/g creatinine; 95% of unexposed patients will have values below 0.1 mcg/g creatinine.
 The lower limit of detection is 0.1 mcg/g creatinine.

-An evaluation of urine gadolinium concentration in healthy human subjects not exposed to gadolinium within 96 hours of specimen collection generated a reference range of <0.1 to 0.5 mcg/g creatinine (median value 0.2 mcg/g creatinine) with no evidence of age or gender trend.
+An evaluation of urine gadolinium concentration in healthy human subjects not exposed to gadolinium within 96 hours of specimen collection generated a reference range of less than 0.7 mcg/g creatinine (median value 0.2 mcg/g creatinine) with no evidence of age or gender trend.
 Urine gadolinium concentrations observed in Mayo Clinic patients with nephrogenic systemic fibrosis (NSF), either before or after chelation therapy with succimer, were in the range of 2 to 5 mcg/g creatinine (ie, succimer had no effect on excretion rate).
 No peer-reviewed reports of urine gadolinium concentrations associated with NSF were found on literature search.